greenboxal/doggohub/changelogs/archive.md

 - New UI layout with side navigation
 - Add alert message in case of outdated browser (IE < 10)
 - Added API support for sorting projects
-- Update gitlab_git to version 7.0.0.rc14
+- Update doggohub_git to version 7.0.0.rc14
 - Add API project search filter option for authorized projects
 - Fix File blame not respecting branch selection
 - Change some of application settings on fly in admin area UI
 - Redesign signin/signup pages
 - Close standard input in Gitlab::Popen.popen
-- Trigger GitLab CI when push tags
+- Trigger DoggoHub CI when push tags
 - When accept merge request - do merge using sidaekiq job
 - Enable web signups by default
 - Fixes for diff comments: drag-n-drop images, selecting images